-It is believed that the quantity of jade artifacts without unearth report is far greater than those with unearth report.
+It is believed that the quantity of jade artifacts without unearthing reports is far greater than those with unearthing reports.
 As a result, the chance to authenticate jade artifact without unearth report is quite often.
-As mentioned in the handbook in this website, jade authentication involves medium identification, antiquity evidences identification and period identification.
-As far as jade authentication is concerned, the availability of unearthed report is only relevant to period identification.
-It is not easy to identify the period of jades under the condition of without supporting evidences such as scripts appeared on the jades or any documents relevant to the particular jade.
-In addition, there are no standard or universally accepted methods of jade authentication without unearthed report for the present time.
-Topological attributes comparison methodology is proposed here before any trustworthy method has already been accepted by most of the people.
+As mentioned in the handbook on this website, jade authentication involves medium identification, antiquity evidence identification, and period identification.
+As far as jade authentication is concerned, the availability of unearthed reports is only relevant to period identification.
+It is not easy to identify the period of jades under the condition without supporting evidence such as scripts that appeared on the jades or any documents relevant to the particular jade.
+In addition, there are no standard or universally accepted methods of jade authentication without an unearthed reports for the present time.
+Topological attributes comparison methodology is proposed here before any trustworthy method has already been accepted by most people.

 The topological attribute comparison methodology contains the following three procedures: